 Delivery timeframes and loan periods

-Our standard delivery time for up to 10 items is 2 working days.
-Delivery days are Monday, Wednesday and Friday, except public holidays.
+Our standard delivery days are Tuesday and Thursday, except public holidays.
 This applies to digital deliveries as well as physical.

-We deliver within the greater Brisbane area.
-Other arrangements will be made for the postal or courier delivery of records outside the greater Brisbane area.
+We deliver within the Brisbane CBD area.
+Other arrangements will be made for the postal or courier delivery of records outside the Brisbane CBD area.

 We will notify you if particular orders will take longer to process, such as:

 - large orders (more than 10 items)